petalslink/woa-frontend/README.md

 ## Run

-Be sure you have mongodb up and running before.
+Be sure you have mongodb up and running before:

+    mongodb &

+Start the NodeJS server:

     node index.js